ROMANS 8:

 So, how can we explain this requirement?

-says these words are simply an interpolation, or in other words, a piece
+Well, one scholar by the name of Sanday says these words are simply an interpolation, or in other words, a piece of

-the sentence.
+sentence.

-In this case, it seems to have come from the end of V4.
+In this case, it seems to have come from the end of V 4.

-But, how could such a thing happen?
+But how could such a thing happen?

-I must confess I cannot answer that question, or even prove that this is in fact, the case.
+I must confess I cannot answer that question, or even

-However, if we accept this explanation, the rest
+However, if we accept this explanation, the rest of the

-and might I say, one that does agree with scripture.
+I say, one that does agree with scripture.

 Let me read it again.